Skip to Content

 Hopscotch has an interesting history.
 It is believed that it first originated in ancient Britain during the Roman Empire.

-The Roman soldiers used to exercise and practise their footwork by running along large hopscotch courts in their full armour. [source]
+The Roman soldiers exercised and practised their footwork by running along large hopscotch courts in their full armour. [source]

 Children began to mimic these courts by drawing smaller ones and adding a scoring system.